Biden, Obama Make a Final Appeal to Michigan's Black Voters

 He pledged to enact a plan to halt the spread of the virus and told the crowd, to honks from the cars gathered, “unlike Donald Trump, we will not surrender to the virus.”

-Eggert reported from Lansing, Michigan, and Madhani reported from Washington.
-Associated Press writers Alexandra Jaffe in Des Moines, Iowa, and Zeke Miller in Washington also contributed to this report.
+Eggert reported from Lansing, Mich., and Madhani reported from Washington.
+Associated Press writers Alexandra Jaffe in Des Moines, Iowa, and Zeke Miller in Washington contributed to this report.

 AP’s Advance Voting guide brings you the facts about voting early, by mail or absentee from each state: https://interactives.ap.org/advance-voting-2020/